FIFSW Frequently asked questions

 Unfortunately, there is less availability now then there was previous to the pandemic.
 The option of selecting your top three choices may not be in place for September practicums.
 The protocol has yet to be determined, but we will let you know when we have more information.

 For Year 2 Practicums, will there be practicums at the hospitals or is it likely that they will continue to not be able to supervise students?

 We are still in negotiations and advocating for our students.
 It is likely that a return to some “new normal” will be gradual and that the resolution of this pandemic will not be immediate.
 Given such uncertainty, it is advisable that students think of flexible options and preferences for completing their field placements.
 As soon as we are advised of a change, we will let you know.

 For those of us in the Children and Families Field of Study, it is very hard to guarantee direct practice (online) with children.
 How will this be navigated in regards to 2nd year practicum?

-We are looking for Field Instructors who can provide that kind of experience.
-We will have a better idea of this closer to September.
-We are in contact with service providers who have moved to online services and exploring how they might accommodate more of our students.
+We are looking for Field Instructors who have moved to online services and exploring how they might accommodate more of our students.

 What are the chances that I will get into the required courses that I have been waitlisted for?
 I’m concerned that if I don’t get into some of those I may not be able to graduate with my cohort.